fullstack-storyteller/Practice/DotNetCore/_1_introduction.md

   - Both the request and response pipelines are composed using the middleware components
   - Rich set of built-in middleware components are provided out of the box
   - Custom Middleare Components can also be created

+## Note

+Make sure to have latest version of .Net Core SDK installed on your machine to follwo along with this course.
+You can download the same from [here](https://dotnet.microsoft.com/en-us/download)